Michael Lewis (bishop): Ordained ministry

 On 5 June 2011, he ordained the first female priest in the Middle East in Saint Christopher's Cathedral, Manama.

-He is a member of the International Commission for Anglican-Orthodox Theological Dialogue, and previously of the Anglican Consultative Council, as well as a consultant to the Inter-Anglican Standing Commission on Unity, Faith, and Order, and Bishop-Visitor of the Community of the Sisters of the Love of God, Convent of the Incarnation, Fairacres, Oxford.
+He is a member and currently co-chair of the International Commission for Anglican-Orthodox Theological Dialogue.
+He is a former member of the Anglican Consultative Council and a former consultant to the Inter-Anglican Standing Commission on Unity, Faith, and Order.
+For many years he has been Bishop-Visitor of the Community of the Sisters of the Love of God, Convent of the Incarnation, Fairacres, Oxford.
 Since 2021 he has been a Honorary Fellow of Merton College, Oxford.

-He took office as president bishop of the Episcopal Church in Jerusalem and the Middle East on 17 November 2019, in a ceremony held at St. Andrew Church, in Abu Dhabi, United Arab Emirates.
-He is scheduled to retire as president bishop on 12 May 2023 (to be succeeded by Hosam Naoum), and as diocesan bishop on 8 June 2023.
+He took office as President Bishop of the Episcopal Church in Jerusalem and the Middle East on 17 November 2019, in a ceremony held at St. Andrew Church, in Abu Dhabi, United Arab Emirates.
+His term as President Bishop ended on 12 May 2023, when he was succeeded by Hosam Naoum.
+He retired as diocesan bishop of Cyprus and the Gulf on 8 June 2023.